jakemcc/jakemccrary.com/source/_adventures/2023-09-15-2023-09-17-governors-dodge-boulder-bash-2023.markdown

 # End

-Overall, a great time and I'd very happily go here again.
+Overall, a great time and I'd  happily go to Governor Dodge again and would definitely go to this event again.